git-friendly/git-friendly/README.md

 - yarn (JavaScript)
 - pnpm (js)

-Support for more always welcome
+Support for more is always welcome.

 ## Bonus: Pimp Your Configs